Psychoanalytic-Electronic-Publishing/ijp-open-automation/README.md

 The infrastructure is deployed via CDK and defined within the `lib/stack.ts` entrypoint.

-Letters within Manuscript can be exported via email directly to this service's `EMAIL_NOTIFICATION_SENDER` email address.
+Letters within Manuscript can be exported via email directly to this service's `INGESTION_EMAIL_ADDRESS` email address.

 Once an email is received, an SNS notification will be triggered and fed into a new execution of the commenting state machine via an intermediary Lambda function.